Importing Related Customer, Order, and Product Data

 - Click Create Connection.

 Now we have the necessary connections created.
-Let’s create a package that performs the necessary data import operation.
+Let’s create an integration that performs the necessary data import operation.

-To create a package, perform the following steps:
+To create an integration, perform the following steps:

 - Click +NEW in the top menu.

 - In the Integration column, click Import.
-The import package details page will open.
+The import integration details page will open.

 -